PrincepaulIzuogu/research-paper/README.md

 ### BENEFITS OF DIGITAL HEALTHCARE DURING COVID_19 PANDEMIC
 The benefits of digital healthcare in regards to COVID-19 include faster diagnosis and contact tracing, enhanced communication between healthcare providers, patients, and families, improved remote care for those with limited access to health services, the ability to quickly deploy screening and monitoring technologies, and increased access to medical advice.
 Digital healthcare technologies can also help to reduce the burden on overburdened healthcare systems, as well as increase the accuracy and speed of public health interventions.
 "The use of digital healthcare platforms during the Covid-19 pandemic can enhance the safety of healthcare consumers because it reduces infection rates using digital meeting tools such as Zoom"(Fawaz,2021,para 20).

+**Figure 2**
+**Digital Health Technologies in the Fight Against COVID-19**.
 ![COVID-19-Digital-Health](https://user-images.githubusercontent.com/123191250/216839898-d689bfe8-669a-4b9a-bb22-80a853af91cc.jpeg)
+**Note**: According to the medical forist article (n.d.),They created an infographic to summarize all the digital health tech efforts against the COVID-19 pandemic.In their infographic, listed on the Y-axis are the technologies making a significant impact in the fight against the pandemic.
+Indicated with dots on the X-axis are all the fields that the respective technology supports from diagnosis through staff training to information provision.**Figure from Bertalan,n.d.**

+In our infographic, listed on the Y-axis are the technologies making a significant impact in the fight against the pandemic.
+Indicated with dots on the X-axis are all the fields that the respective technology supports from diagnosis through staff training to information provision.

 The use of digital health technologies is becoming increasingly popular in hospitals, pharmacies, clinics, doctor's offices and other healthcare institutions.
 These technologies allow access to real-time medical information, making diagnosis and treatment easier and faster.
 The use of artificial intelligence (AI) and machine learning can help improve accuracy and efficiency in diagnosing COVID_19 or providing treatment plans.
 Big data analytics can also be used to gain insights into COVID_19 trends and to identify high-risk patient populations.